CCS Checker AU

 The quickest thing you can do right now

-If you've just upgraded and want an immediate result:
+If you've just upgraded and want an immediate result, the fastest path is the Guided view:

-1. Set up Scenario A with your current situation
+1. Open Scenario A and set your current situation (relationship, combined income, hours, children, fees).

 That single comparison prevents most surprises.
 Everything else in the dashboard builds on this.